MicrosoftDocs/microsoft-365-docs/microsoft-365/archive/archive-setup.md

 ## Set up Microsoft 365 Archive

-Once pay-as-you-go billing has been enabled for Syntex on Microsoft 365 admin center, Microsoft 365 Archive can be enabled.
+Once pay-as-you-go billing has been enabled for Microsoft Syntex on Microsoft 365 admin center, Microsoft 365 Archive can be enabled.

 1. In the Microsoft 365 admin center, select <a href="https://go.microsoft.com/fwlink/p/?linkid=2171997" target="_blank">**Setup**</a>, and then select **Use content AI with Microsoft Syntex**.